aikar/commands/CONTRIBUTING.md

 Additionally, keep them small and incremental!

-## Discuss with Aikar before starting any major behavior change / annotation addition
+## Discuss with Project Devs before starting any major behavior change / annotation addition

-Before you go spending a lot of time on a PR that isn't resolving an issue that Aikar filed, please consult with Aikar on Discord or IRC about the idea, to ensure it fits well with the projects goals.
+Before you go spending a lot of time on a PR that isn't resolving an issue that is filed, please consult with the project maintainers on Discord about the idea, to ensure it fits well with the projects goals.

 ACF is moving to a very extensible goal for the 1.0.0 release, with powerful custom annotation support.